 Under the preceptorship of an experienced surgical technologist and the supervision of the externship coordinator, the student will be assigned to a variety of surgical procedures.
 During this 250-hour clinical experience the student will continue to develop their case log, meeting the criteria of the Core Curriculum as established by the Association of Surgical Technologists.
 Student externs will continue the role of first scrub without assistance.
-Students are required to attend a weekly clinical conference.
 Prerequisite(s): SRT295.